trstringer/tstringer.github.io/_posts/2016-08-12-add-redux-to-create-react-app.markdown

 Check it out, I know I'll be using it as a quick reference to adding Redux to this implementation.  create-react-app is a great way to generate the boilerplate, highly recommended!

+*Note: it is not required to eject the app with `npm run eject` in order to implement Redux.
+This is a personal preference step I've taken to take control of dependencies*

 Enjoy!